trozman/Tweetbotty/README.md

 python follower_tw_slow.py
 ```

-### Installation unfollower.py (Un-Follower bot, get rid of people with too little followers or tweets)
+### Installation: unfollower.py (Un-Follower bot, get rid of people with too little followers or tweets)

 The same as previous.
 Changes: